 Once you are eligible for Medicare, you can choose what parts and coverage you want to enroll in.
 Signing up for certain parts of Medicare may not make sense if you are still working and have insurance through you or your spouse’s employer.
 However, you may have to pay a penalty if you miss your enrollment period and do not meet certain requirements.
 Make sure to talk to your employer, or a licensed agent, about the pros and cons of staying on your current medical benefits or switching to Medicare.

-Your primary insurance will depend on your employer’s insurance policy, so it’s best to discuss your options with them before enrolling.
-Depending on the size of the company, some employers may require you to take full Medicare benefits, while with others, you can wait until you retire to sign up.
+Then you should talk to your employer before you turn 65.
+Depending on the size of the company, some employers may require you to take full Medicare benefits when you turn 65.
+With others, you can wait until you retire to enroll in Medicare.

 Will I lose Medicare if I start working again?